 7. Rollback to an older version of WhatsApp

-Finally, you can use an APK to rollback to an older version of WhatsApp and, hopefully, resolve the issues that might be present solely on the current version.
-We wrote extensively about the advantages of this procedure, here.
+Finally, you can use an APK to roll back to an older version of WhatsApp and, hopefully, resolve the issues that might be present solely on the current version.

-- Navigate to APKMirror, here, and download an older APK version of WhatsApp.
+- Navigate to APKMirror and download an older APK version of WhatsApp.
 Alternatively, you can try any other version except the one currently installed on your device.
 Beta versions are also an option but we suggest avoiding them due to stability issues.

 - Uninstall the app as explained in solution 3.

 - Install APK, sign in, and look for improvements.